Galactic Scaling Rules in a Modified Dynamical Model: Properties of the model

 in which $G$ is the gravitational constant and $a_{0} \equiv cH_{0}$ is a fundamental acceleration of the model related to the expansion of the Universe.
 Thus, the first term on the right hand side ( RHS ) is the Newtonian potential while the second one is due to the new boundary condition.
 Using this potential, it is possible to obtain the motion of objects in solar system and galactic scales.
 Based on observations at these scales, one could see that the values $a_{0} \equiv cH_{0}=6.59 \times 10^{-10}~ m/s^{2}$ and $c_{1}=0.065$ are compatible with the data \citep{Shenavar:2016xcp,shenavar2018local}.
 At the scale of the solar system, for example, the second term on the RHS of Eq. \ref{Potential} suggests a small, though detectable, correction to the precession of perihelion of the objects \citep{Shenavar:2016xcp}.
+It should be mentioned that such effect occurs as a result of coupling between the zero and the first order terms in an expanding universe.
+In other words, such term could not appear in a static universe because adding a constant of integration to the scalar potential would not change the force in the static universe.

 Theories with a new linear potential, i.e. a constant acceleration or a Rindler term, have been proposed before to address the mass discrepancy problem.
 For example, we could mention fourth order conformal gravity \citep{1989ApJ...342..635M,1994GReGr..26..337M,2006PrPNP..56..340M}, five-dimensional brane world unification of space, time and velocity \citep{2003NuPhS.124..258C,1999astro.ph..7244B} and Grumiller's effective theory of gravity \citep{2010PhRvL.105u1303G,2011PhRvL.106c9901G}.
-Also, many works in the literature have followed this line of thought to fit the basic parameters of the modified models \cite{2012MNRAS.421.1273O,2012PhRvD..85l4020M,2013MNRAS.430..450L}.
+Also, many works in the literature have followed this line of thought to fit the basic parameters of the modified models \citep{2012MNRAS.421.1273O,2012PhRvD..85l4020M,2013MNRAS.430..450L}.

 Regarding Eq. \ref{Potential}, we point out that having a new potential term, which is proportional to the distance of the two particles $i$ and $j$, i.e. $\propto |\vec{x}_{i}-\vec{x}_{j}|$, the long range interaction in the present model is significantly enhanced compared to the pure Newtonian one ( in which the potential behaves as $\propto 1/|\vec{x}_{i}-\vec{x}_{j}|$ ).
 This would provide a critical clue in following analysis when we introduce a scale length for gravitating systems.